pivorodrigues/devopstips/acsa.md

 - **How to login (SSH) in the EC2 instance?**

-  - Create a new key in the moment of instance creation
+  - Create a new key in the moment of instance creation, or use an existing key

   - Get the instance's public IP address